ajwills72/rmip/docs/analyze_plan.md

 ### Teachers' resources

-Here are some (slides)[report-writing.odp] on report writing I put together for a similar course at Exeter about a decade ago.
+Here are some [slides](report-writing.odp) on report writing I put together for a similar course at Exeter about a decade ago.
 They might be helpful in developing materials here.

 ### High-intensity session